arnabganguly/HDInsightESPLab/HDInsightESP.md

 4. In the **Storage** blade populate details of the storage account that was provided to you.
+Populate the fields below.
+         -

 ![HDICreate6](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture54.png)